Wall Street rallies and US stocks recover much of Friday's wipeout

 NEW YORK — (AP) — U.S. stocks are rallying and recovering much of their sharp losses from last week, when worries about how President Donald Trump's tariffs may be punishing the economy sent a shudder through Wall Street.

-The S&P 500 jumped 1.2% in morning trading to claw back more than two thirds of Friday’s drop.
-The Dow Jones Industrial Average was up 396 points, or 0.9%, as of 10:15 a.m.
-Eastern time, and the Nasdaq composite was 1.6% higher.
+The S&P 500 jumped 1.1% in midday trading to claw back more than two thirds of Friday’s drop.
+The Dow Jones Industrial Average was up 426 points, or 1%, as of 11:45 a.m.
+Eastern time, and the Nasdaq composite was 1.5% higher.

-They helped offset a 2.7% drop for Berkshire Hathaway after Warren Buffett's company reported less than half as much profit in the second quarter from a year earlier.
-The drop was due in part to the falling value of its investment in Kraft Heinz.
+They helped offset a 2.8% drop for Berkshire Hathaway after Warren Buffett's company reported a drop in profit for its second quarter from a year earlier.
+The weakening was due in part to the falling value of its investment in Kraft Heinz.

 The pressure is on U.S. companies to deliver bigger profits after their stock prices shot to record after record recently.
 The jump in stock prices from a low point in April raised criticism that the broad market had become too expensive.

-Note: This version has been corrected to say that the U.S. stock market had its worst week last week since May, not April.